366 Days

 1

-New Delhi, India • February 1, 1943 On this date in 1943 in New Delhi, delegates from Great Britain, the U.S., and China opened a conference to develop a campaign plan (codenamed Anakim) for the reconquest of Burma (also called Myanmar), then a British colony, and to reopen the land supply route to China.
+New Delhi, India · February 1, 1943 On this date in 1943 in New Delhi, delegates from Great Britain, the U.S., and China opened a conference to develop a campaign plan (codenamed Anakim) for the reconquest of Burma (also called Myanmar), then a British colony, and to reopen the land supply route to China.
 The […]

 2

-SOVIETS AIM TO DOMINATE EASTERN EUROPE
+SOVIETS SEEK TO DOMINATE EASTERN EUROPE

-Washington, D.C. • February 2, 1945 The Combined Chiefs of Staff (CCS) was the supreme military staff for the Western Allies during World War II.
+Washington, D.C. · February 2, 1945 The Combined Chiefs of Staff (CCS) was the supreme military staff for the Western Allies during World War II.
 CCS members were drawn from the British Chiefs of Staff Committee and the American Joint Chiefs of Staff (JCS) and typically met in Washington, D.C.
-On occasion Soviet military officers […]
+On occasion Soviet military officers attended. […]

 3

-MANILA’S DELIVERANCE AT HAND
+MANILA’S LIBERATION AT HAND

 4

-HITLER TAKES HELM OF GERMAN ARMED FORCES
+HITLER HEADS GERMAN ARMED FORCES

-Berlin, Germany • February 4, 1937 On this date in 1937, in a bold, sweeping decree, Adolf Hitler assumed command of the entire German armed forces, or Wehrmacht.
+Berlin, Germany · February 4, 1937 On this date in 1937, in a bold, sweeping decree, Adolf Hitler assumed command of the entire German armed forces, or Wehrmacht.
 He abolished the Reichskriegsministerium (Ministry of War), in the act liquidating the traditional power of the army general staff as the ultimate controller and director of Germany’s […]

 5